francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/004-Histogram_representation.rst

 of them and click “Run” or “Simulate.”
 At this point, there should be only one possible outcome, 000.
 That’s because all of the qubits began in the :math:`|0\rangle` state and we haven’t changed them with any gates.
-Now, drag a blue *H* gate to each of the qubits before the measurement.
-The *H* gate puts each of the qubits into an equal superposition state.
-Now you should see that there are many more possible outcomes.
-We’ll go into more detail about the *H* gate in a later section.

 |
 | **3-qubit measurement, ground state**